SteveBallantine/spirit-island-randomiser/readme.md

 ## For this branch

-- Filtering based on weights is VERY Slow for large probability spaces.
-  - Need to move the filtering to happen before all the valid setups are created.
-    - Need to think of a way to ensure that this does not result in only setups that don't match the selected difficulty range.
-      - Or regenerate if there are no valid options?
 - The weights in the UI are fugly.
 Need to improve that a little.
 Also make it more clear that they are percentages.

 # Developing